schalkburger/gatsby-starter-schalk/src/pages/index.md

 ---
 templateKey: index-page
 title: Home
-heroHeading: >-
-  “Breathtaking photography that you will remember for a lifetime your mother nice”
+heroHeading: “Breathtaking photography that you will remember for a lifetime”
 ---